ate47/mc_ci/README.md

 all files in the `common.github` directory will be sync into the branches/projects with one commit with the message described in `sync_commit_message.txt`.

+### Using workflow

+By default it should be used using the `.github/workflows/sync.yml` workflow.

+for forks, 2 secrets are required to config the account to push the sync commits, this account should have at least the repository and workflows permissions on the project's repositories.

+- `GH_PAT`: Github token/password.
+- `GH_USERNAME`: Github username.

-By default it should be used using the `.github/workflows/sync.yml` workflow, but you can run the command to sync by using this command:
+You can run the command to sync by using this command:

+### Using command line

 ```powershell
 scripts/sync.ps1 `